dlaf88/dlaf88.github.io/_posts/2021-07-28-on-pdf-syntax.md

 # On PDF syntax

 I have been working on a project which involves the manipulation of the pdf file.
-For this reason, I have had to learn how the pdf operates internally.
+For this reason, I'm learniing how the pdf operates internally.
 These are some reminders on how the pdf syntax works.

 ## Syntax
-The elements of the "pdf language" are nine types of objects.
+The pdf is written in a syntax containing 9 types of elemental objects.
 The objects are:
 1. Null
 2. Integer
 3. Real